The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 McNAE, JNO.
 C. PTE.
 M.M.
 SCOTS GREYS.

-Missing in action 3 May 1917 and listed on the Arras Memorial, France.
+Missing in Action on 3 May 1917 and named on the Arras Memorial, France.

 and his brother

-Killed in action 10 October 1916 and buried in Vlamertinghe Military Cemetery, Ypres, Belgium.
+Killed in Action on 10 October 1916 and buried in Vlamertinghe Military Cemetery, Ypres, Belgium.

 Back to top